Just2Deep/Airbnb-Project/README.md

-# Tableau
+# Project
-Airbnb dashboard in tableau
+Airbnb listings data cleaning, analysis and visualisation.

 This repository has details of the data used for creating this dashboard in tableau and also the link to view final dashboard.